 How to apply

-Congratulations to our Spring 2013 Campus Grant Award winners:
+Congratulations to the winners of the Fall 2013 Campus Grant Awards:

 For a performance of dance, compositions, songs, and spoken word as a culminating event from an exploration of the intersections of public health and the performing arts.
 Inspiration for the pieces will come from participation with the Health Arts Network at Duke and experience serving a population with Parkinson’s disease through a Dance For Parkinson’s Class Series.